TlaskalV/iNaturalist_app/README.md

 # iNaturalist observation data visualization
-App for creating observation heatmap from [iNaturalist](https://www.inaturalist.org/).
+App for creating observation heatmap from [iNaturalist](https://www.inaturalist.org/) with use of [rinat package](https://github.com/ropensci/rinat).

 1. Filter **research grade** observations by scientific name of organism or by observing user.